MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-rdsh-performance-counters.md

 ---
 title: Use performance counters to diagnose application responsiveness problems on Remote Desktop Session Hosts
-description: Learn about performance counters you can use to diagnose app performance problems, such as your app running slow, on RDSH. ms.author: elizapo ms.date: 05/26/2023 ms.topic: article
+description: Learn about performance counters you can use to diagnose app performance problems, such as your app running slowly, on RDSH. ms.author: elizapo ms.date: 05/30/2023 ms.topic: article
 author: lizap
 manager: dougkim